Birth Control and Cellulite: What We Know

 • Fat redistribution - May shift fat to areas where cellulite is more visible

-• Skin changes - Hormones can affect skin texture and thickness
+• Skin changes - Hormones can affect skin texture and thickness (for skin changes like breakouts, see our acne and birth control guide)

 Other Factors That Influence Cellulite